samuil4/Flyver-Ver-UI-Drone-Controll/README.md

 # Flyver-Ver-UI-Drone-Controll
-Simple user inteface implementing Flyver communication, telemetry and control of a Flyver powerd drone
+Simple user interface implementing Flyver communication, telemetry and control of a Flyver powered drone